freezer333/nodeaddons/_posts/2016-12-30-streaming-data-into-a-node-js-c-addon.md

       "cflags!": [ '-fno-exceptions' ],
       "cflags_cc!": [ '-fno-exceptions' ],
       "include_dirs" : [
-		"&lt;!(node -e \"require('nan')\")",
+		"<!(node -e \"require('nan')\")",
-		"&lt;!(node -e \"require('streaming-worker-sdk')\")"
+		"<!(node -e \"require('streaming-worker-sdk')\")"
 		]
     }
   ]
 }
 ```

 Note above we're going to create the C++ addon code in `accumulator.cpp` (sources).
 The most important part though is the `include_dirs`.
 When we compile the addon, we'll be depending on NAN and the streaming SDK.
 The package.json file from earlier will instruct npm to download NAN and `streaming-worker-sdk` from the npm registry.
 Unlike normal modules, these aren't JS code - they are C++ headers, but they will be placed in `node_modules` nonetheless.
-The `&lt;!(node -e \"require`... magic is instructing node-gyp to include the actual directories of those modules in the build path.
+The `<!(node -e \"require`... magic is instructing node-gyp to include the actual directories of those modules in the build path.